 This is essential in the first few days and especially before it comes in contact with the other pets in your home.
 You want your vet to clear your kitten of any diseases or issues, so that you don’t end up with two sick cats.

-3. Scent Exchange
+3. Exchange Scents

 It is important to allow both the new kitten and your cat to get used to each other’s scents.